 Management of aspirin / NSAID sensitivity with ongoing hives

 If you have ongoing hives (urticaria), you should avoid aspirin and NSAIDs unless you know that you can tolerate them without a problem.
 If you are already taking regular aspirin (for example, to prevent heart attack or stroke), or a regular arthritis tablet for the treatment of pain, then you do not need to stop taking this medicine unless your hives clearly get much worse after taking the medicine.

 Severe allergic reactions after taking a pain killer

 Many people have cross-reactive allergy to aspirin and other NSAIDs.
 However, some people with NSAID allergy are sensitive to only one drug.
 If you have had an allergic reaction to one type of NSAID, a challenge with a different drug can be considered if you need to take aspirin or an anti-inflammatory medication for the treatment of arthritis.

 Some NSAIDs such as celecoxib and meloxicam predominantly inhibit the cyclo-oxygenase 2 (COX2) enzyme rather than COX1, and therefore can be taken safely by many (but not all) patients who have aspirin and NSAID sensitivity.
 If you need to take one of these medications for arthritis, it would be best to consult a clinical immunology/allergy specialist.

 Dietary salicylates in aspirin-sensitive patients

-Occasionally people who are allergic to aspirin and have asthma, nasal polyps and sinusitis/rhinitis will suffer symptoms if they eat foods that have high levels of natural salicylates in some food.
-This affects the occasional person rather than the majority, so low salicylate diets are not considered a routine part of management.
+Some people who have urticaria or asthma and nasal polyps suffer symptoms if they eat foods that have high levels of natural salicylates.
+Low salicylate diet trials may occasionally be recommended but are not considered a routine part of management.